Canim Lake, British Columbia

 Canim Lake /ˈkænᵻm/ is an unincorporated settlement with a pop. of 228 and First Nations Indian reserve community in British Columbia, Canada.
-It is located east of 100 Mile House in the Cariboo Region.
+It is located northeast of 100 Mile House in the Cariboo Region.

 The settlement is home to the Canim Lake Band (Tsq'escen') of the Northern Shuswap Tribal Council, and lies at the southwestern end of Canim Lake.

 "Canim" means a type of large canoe in the Chinook Jargon.